LivingPark-MRI/how-to-contribute/README.md

 LivingPark is available
 [here](https://docs.google.com/presentation/d/1PqyRLhB9PoqW2UCnvVX8CuqEW2TfPiECQlMEheeiorg/edit#slide=id.g12ed72e6175_0_106).

+# How to organize your Jupyter notebook

+Here is a typical outline for the notebook:

+* Introduction
+  - Reference to the paper to be reproduced
+  - Cohort table to be reproduced
+  - Brief summary of image analysis to be reproduced
+  - Key results to be reproduced
+  - Toggle on/off Python button
+  - Timestamp at which the notebook was run

+* Cohort definition
+  - PPMI metadata download
+  - Cohort matching

+* Image pre-processing
+  - Download DataLad dataset associated with the paper (stored at the BIC)
+  - Check that subjects in reproduced cohort are available
+  - Download missing subjects from PPMI
+  - Convert missing subjects to BIDS using Heudiconv
+  - Commit new BIDS subjects to DataLad dataset, push to BIC
+  - Run containerized (DataLad or Boutiques) pre-processing pipeline for required subjects
+  - Commit pre-processed data to dataset, push back to BIC

+* Analysis

+# General recommandations to write Jupyter notebooks

+* DO "Restart and Run all" your notebook before committing it.

+* DO include a `requirements.txt` file containing the Python packages required by the notebook.

 # How to write Jupyter Notebooks that use PPMI data

 We are currently working on reproducing MRI measures using the PPMI dataset.